BITTERSWEET: Is this the beginning of the end for aspartame?

-And now academics are getting in on the act, and have shown how aspartame can lead to overeating.
+And now academics are getting in on the act and have shown how aspartame can lead to overeating.
 A study by Purdue University found that artificial sweeteners disturb our natural abilities to monitor calorie intake.

 Not that any of this is revelatory.
 Government agencies have known for decades that aspartame is deadly.
-It was once on the Pentagon list of bio-warfare chemicals in a presentation to Congress and, in 1984, Dr Woodrow C Monte observed: “Methanol (one of the breakdown products of aspartame) has no therapeutic properties, and we only consider it a toxicant.
+It was once on the Pentagon list of bio-warfare chemicals in a presentation to Congress.
+In 1984, Dr Woodrow C Monte observed: “Methanol (one of the breakdown products of aspartame) has no therapeutic properties, and we only consider it a toxicant.
 We consider the ingestion of two teaspoons lethal in humans.”
 But his warning came too late.
 The States have approved Aspartame two years earlier as a safe food additive.

 Because it is a food additive, the government does not require post-marketing trials of its safety.
-Some makers of vitamin supplements don’t even mention it in the list of their products’ ingredient.
+Some makers of vitamin supplements don’t even mention it in the list of their products’ ingredients.
 Even so, aspartame accounts for more than 75 per cent of adverse reactions to food reported every year to the Food and Drug Administration (FDA).
 Some of these reactions are very serious, including death.

 Despite these alarm calls, it’s been down to individual scientists to investigate the dangers of aspartame.
-Aspartame is a dipeptide (that started life as a drug for peptic ulcer).
+Aspartame is a dipeptide (that started life as a drug for peptic ulcers).
 It consists of L-phenylalanine (50 per cent), aspartic acid (40 per cent) and Methanol (10 per cent).
-Some claim that phenylalanine on its own is a health hazard and that indeed becomes more likely if it breaks down to methyl ester which, in turn, becomes methyl alcohol or Methanol (remember, two teaspoons is lethal.)
+Some claim that phenylalanine on its own is a health hazard and that indeed becomes more likely if it breaks down to methyl ester, which, in turn, becomes methyl alcohol or Methanol (remember, two teaspoons is lethal.)
 If it doesn’t kill you, Methanol can cause blindness.
 The US Environmental Protection Agency advises daily maximum methanol consumption of just 7.8 mg – and yet many cans of diet sodas contain twice that, and a person with diabetes using aspartame all day could consume 30 times that amount.